ganeti/ganeti/man/gnt-node.rst

 used to enforce a given output unit.

 The ``--storage-type`` option can be used to choose a storage unit type.
-Possible choices are lvm-pv, lvm-vg or file.
+Possible choices are lvm-pv, lvm-vg, file, sharedfile and gluster.

 The ``-o (--output)`` option takes a comma-separated list of output fields.
 The available fields and their meaning are: